mendix/docs/content/appstore/connectors/opc-ua.md

 This page shows a summary of all the servers you have set up in your app and allows you to edit existing servers and set up a new one.
 For each server you will see the name you have given it, the URL where the server can be reached, and the authentication type.

-To use this page, jUAt include it in the navigation for your app, or add an **Open Page** button to an existing page of your app.
+To use this page, just include it in the navigation for your app, or add an **Open Page** button to an existing page of your app.

 From this page, you can perform the following actions: